ASF

 Both are positive definite (, , both with positive trace), the Gramian criterion of [kalman-rank-c] and [kalman-rank-o] agreeing with the rank computation above.

 The peripheral compartment is never sampled, reads only , and yet says is still uniquely recoverable from alone over any positive time window.
 The mechanism is visible in [eq:pk-k2-kalman-o] itself: the second entry of is , nonzero exactly because feeds back into , leaving an imprint on the measured trajectory's curvature that a single snapshot of could never carry.
-Full rank here is the outcome Section 7's structural test already predicts for any nonzero : it is the generic case, holding for every choice of the free rate constants outside the single knife-edge , the one choice that severs 's only route back to a sampled compartment.
+Full rank here is the outcome Section I.7's structural test already predicts for any nonzero : it is the generic case, holding for every choice of the free rate constants outside the single knife-edge , the one choice that severs 's only route back to a sampled compartment.

 Phase portrait of the k=2 model with J-rotation and R-contraction vector fields

-The state-space flow of [eq:pk-k2-odes] decomposed via [generic-split]: the quiver field of alone (a pure rotation, [eq:pk-k2-JR]) against the quiver field of alone (a pure contraction toward the origin along the eigenvectors behind [eq:pk-k2-R-eigenvalues]), overlaid with an actual trajectory of the full flow , which is their sum at every point.
+The state-space flow of [eq:pk-k2-odes] decomposed via [generic-split]: the quiver field of alone (a pure rotation, [eq:pk-k2-JR]) against the quiver field of alone (a pure contraction towards the origin along the eigenvectors behind [eq:pk-k2-R-eigenvalues]), overlaid with an actual trajectory of the full flow , which is their sum at every point.

-13. PD as a gradient flow
+II.6.
+PD as a gradient flow

-Section 0 promised that the pharmacodynamic dose-response curve is a fixed point of a flow rather than an independently fitted object.
+The introduction promised that the pharmacodynamic dose-response curve is a fixed point of a flow rather than an independently fitted object.
 This section delivers that promise on the simplest receptor-binding mechanism there is: one drug, one receptor, one bound complex.

 Proposition (The Hill/Emax law as the fixed point of receptor-binding kinetics).

-Let be the concentration of drug-receptor complex, the total receptor abundance, and , the binding and unbinding rate constants of the mass-action reaction , where is the free-drug concentration of Section 11's central compartment, now acting as an input into this second state rather than a state tracked for its own sake:
+Let be the concentration of drug-receptor complex, the total receptor abundance, and , the binding and unbinding rate constants of the mass-action reaction , where is the free-drug concentration of Section II.4's central compartment, now acting as an input into this second state rather than a state tracked for its own sake:

-Held at a fixed , [eq:receptor-binding-ode] is a scalar linear-affine equation in with a unique fixed point
+Held at a fixed , [eq:receptor-binding-ode] has the unique fixed point

-whose unique minimum sits exactly at [eq:receptor-fixed-point] and whose curvature is exactly the relaxation rate.
-Identifying and recovers the standard Hill/Emax law at Hill coefficient ,
+since by [eq:receptor-fixed-point], exhibits the flow as for , whose unique minimum sits exactly at [eq:receptor-fixed-point] and whose curvature is exactly the relaxation rate.
+Substituting , into [eq:receptor-fixed-point] gives [eq:hill-emax-law] directly.

 With , , (so ), [eq:hill-emax-law] reads , .
 At the half-maximal concentration, , as the name demands; at , above , , strictly between and as [eq:hill-emax-law]'s form requires.

 [eq:hill-emax-law] at is a rectangular hyperbola in : saturating, monotonically increasing, and concave throughout, distinct from the S-shaped curve reported for Hill coefficients , which need cooperative multi-site binding that this single-site mechanism does not model.
-This is the fixed point Section 8 promised: the pharmacodynamics literature's independently fitted four-parameter curve is this equilibrium, arrived at without ever writing down [eq:receptor-binding-ode].
+This is the fixed point Section II.1 promised: the pharmacodynamics literature's independently fitted four-parameter curve is this equilibrium, arrived at without ever writing down [eq:receptor-binding-ode].

 Hill/Emax dose-response curve as a fixed point of receptor-binding kinetics